Power outages can disrupt even the best-laid vacation plans, leaving Airbnb hosts and guests scrambling to adapt.

 Imagine a guest arriving at your property expecting a hot shower and a functional hot tub, only to find the lights off and the water heater dead due to an electric company issue.

-Airbnb’s stance is clear: power outages caused by external factors—like storms, hurricanes occurring during hurricane season, or power company maintenance—are generally not the host’s fault.
+Airbnb’s stance is clear: a power outage is no one’s fault when caused by external factors—like storms, hurricanes occurring during hurricane season, or power company maintenance—so these are generally not the host’s responsibility.

 However, the impact on the guest’s experience determines the next steps.
 If the outage lasts a few hours and the property remains habitable (e.g., gas heating systems still work), guests may simply need to wait it out.